gfx-rs/gfx-rs.github.io/_drafts/shader_param.md

 ```
 This is a bit more verbose, and partially solves the problem, but clearly "color" is still repeated twice here (as a string and a part of the variable name).
 Besides, another hazard remains - what if a given parameter has an incompatible type with what shader expects?

-Three.js comes closest to being safe - your variable name is used to query the shader, and the type can be verified inside `MeshShaderMaterial` call.
+Three.js comes the closest to being safe - your variable name is used to query the shader, and the type can be verified inside `MeshShaderMaterial` call.
 Note, however, that in _JavaScript_ you can change the variable type at run-time, which raises the SYF factor significantly.

 ### Our solution in gfx-rs

 We are using a procedural macro in Rust to generate the following code at compile time:
   1. An associated `Link` structure.
 It has the same fields as the target one, but the types are replaced by the corresponding variable indices.
-  2. Implementation of `create_link()` - a function that constructs the `Link` structure by qurying a compiled shader for needed variables.
+  2. Implementation of `create_link()` - a function that constructs the `Link` structure by querying a compiled shader for needed variables.
   3. Implementation of 'upload()' - a function that iterates over all enclosed parameters, used for uploading them onto GPU.
 This is all done behind the `shader_param` attribute:
 ```rust